osspsuite/osspsuite.github.io/index.md

 categories: announcement
 ---
 ## 18 Jan 2019
-So many people are asking <sup>who?</sup>, is the project dead? what's going on?
+So many people are asking, is the project dead? what's going on?

-No, it's not dead yet <sup>proof?</sup>.
+No, it's not dead yet.
 Things are busy.
 I'm reorganizing my own servers and infrastructure at the moment.

 ## 27 October 2018